eda-ricercatore/gulyas-scripts/notes/python.md

 	so that the *Python* program does not have to terminate execution
 	\cite[Chapter 8, pp. 159]{Hetland2005}.

-Examples of catching multiple specific examples
+Here are some examples of catching multiple specific exceptions
 	\cite[Chapter 8, pp. 164]{Hetland2005}.

 Example 1: